 Cost Associated With Pet Ownership Statistics

-Owners From the U.S. Bought More Treats and Food for Their Pets in 2020 (III)
+Owners From the U.S. Bought More Treats and Food for Their Pets in 2022 (APPA)

-In 2021, Approximately $9.7 Billion Were Spent by U.S. Pet Owners on Services, Including Insurance, Training, Grooming, etc. (III)
+In 2022, Approximately $11.4 Billion Were Spent by U.S. Pet Owners on Other Services, Including Dog Walking, Boarding and Grooming, etc. (APPA)

 American household basic annual expenses include the total number of expenses listed above but do not include veterinary care, surgical vet visits, and over-the-counter medicine.